 The ready mix concrete plant and concrete products are to cater for both in house and external needs.
-53.7% or RM14.9 million were from external sales in FY 2017.
-The export sales for pre-cast products make up for approximately 70% of the total sales.
+68.9% or RM14.4 million were from external sales in FY 2018.

+The export sales make up for approximately 40% of the total sales for pre-cast products for FY 2018 as compared to approximately 70% for FY 2017.

-The decrease in revenue and operating profits for the FY 2017 was due to stiff competition from new and established ready mix suppliers that have set up more plants here causing lower pricing for ready mix supplies.
-In order to better manage our business risk, new customers are vetted carefully before commencement of new supply.
+The decrease in revenue for the FY 2018 was due to stiff competition causing lower pricing for ready mix supplies.
+To better manage our business risk, new customers are vetted carefully before commencement of new supply.
 In addition, tighter credit control and prudent practices have been implemented to minimise bad debts and ensure this Division continues to be profitable.